 Can two hurricanes merge?
 The Fujiwhara Effect explained

-Two storms brewing in the Caribbean and Atlantic this week are raising concerns.
+Two storms brewing off the southeastern U.S. this week are raising concerns.
 Idalia prompted a hurricane warning for part of Florida's Gulf Coast on Monday and Franklin became the first major hurricane of 2023 as it churned near Bermuda.

 While the two are not expected to cross paths — and Franklin is not expected to make landfall in the U.S. at all — the news of both storms approaching at the same time has prompted the question: Can two hurricanes merge?